opendp/tumult-core/CONTRIBUTING.md

 ```
 the generated HTML pages are available in the `public` directory.

-Note that our API reference is manually organized, and does not follow the internal package structure.
-If you add a new public class or method to Tumult Analytics, add it to an `autosummary` directive in the relevant `.rst` file under `doc/reference`.

 ### Cleanup

 Running linters, tests, or building docs tends to generate a lot of files in the repository that you generally don't want to keep around.
 Simply run `make clean` to get rid of all those.
 This is particularly useful when working on the documentation; Sphinx tends to get confused by files generated in previous documentation builds.